Essay

-Ethical photography is the practice of capturing images that prioritize the well-being and dignity of your subject, the environment, or makes a commentary on a broader social context.
+Ethical photography is the practice of capturing images that prioritize the well-being and dignity of your subject, the environment, or that make a commentary on a broader social context.

-If you’re interested in learning more, by all means, reach out to talk to me about it.
-I don’t claim to be a perfectly ethical photographer; I’m not even sure that’s possible.
-But, I invite you to have a conversation with me about it so we can become a little better at it together.
+I don't claim to be a perfectly ethical photographer; I'm not even sure that's possible.
+But I invite you to have a conversation with me about it, so we can become a little better at it together.

 Consent